About Black Bear Cat Press

 How did Black Bear Cat Press start?

 Black Bear Cat Press started in California as an idea in 2016 when a couple saw a need for editing books and providing marketing services for authors.
 This idea grew as the couple attended business, marketing, English, and computer science courses to improve their craft.
 By 2018, the book services were set aside as the editor had to take a step back for school.
-The marketer/designer has renovated Black Bear Cat Press as a design boutique and event planning service with the same quality and quickness as the previous business.
+The marketer/designer has renovated Black Bear Cat Press as an art and design boutique and event planning service with the same quality and quickness as the previous business.

 And there's a cat that inspired it all: Learn more about the black cat who inspired Black Bear Cat Press.